apace100/origins-docs/docs/types/power_types/night_vision.md

 }
 ```

-This example will give the player night vision while underwater, improving their vision by quite a bit.
+This example will give the player night vision with 50% strength upon being submerged in water.